spwhitton/consfigurator/doc/properties.rst

 The names of properties may not end in the character ``.``, because that has a special meaning in unevaluated property application specifications.

-Properties occupy the function cells of symbols, so do not try to define an ordinary function with the same name as a property.
+Properties with ``:APPLY`` subroutines occupy the function cells of symbols, so except in the case of properties with no ``:APPLY`` subroutine, do not try to define an ordinary function with the same name as a property.

 Working directories
 -------------------